ilbers/isar/testsuite/README.md

 ## Manual running

-There is a tool `start_vm.py` which is the replacement for the bash script in `isar/scripts` directory.
+There is a tool start_vm which is the replacement for the bash script in `isar/scripts` directory.
 It can be used to run image previously built:

 ```
-./start_vm.py -a amd64 -b /build -d bullseye -i isar-image-base
+start_vm -a amd64 -b /build -d bullseye -i isar-image-base
 ```

 # Tests for running commands under qemu images